teddymacn/CoreProfiler/README.md

 How to compile the source code?
 -------------------------------

-- download latest version of dotnet cli from [https://github.com/dotnet/cli](https://github.com/dotnet/cli)
+- Download latest version of dotnet cli from [https://github.com/dotnet/cli](https://github.com/dotnet/cli)
 - git clone https://github.com/teddymacn/CoreProfiler.git
-- run .\build.ps1
+- Run .\build.ps1

-You could also use [Visual Studio Code](https://code.visualstudio.com/) to open the project folders for editting
+- You could also use [Visual Studio Code](https://code.visualstudio.com/) to open the project folders for editting

 License terms
 -------------
 CoreProfiler is released under the [MIT license](https://mit-license.org/).

-Basic Usage
+Basic usage
 -----------

 - For profiling a web applications, you need to add references to both CoreProfiler and CoreProfiler.Web.